Sage and Sparrow Conservation Area

 South Block (protected 2014) contains a rich mosaic of natural habitats that range from fields of sagebrush, open grasslands and rocky outcrops to dry interior forests and trembling aspen gullies.
-Small lakes are home to rare species such as spadefoot toad and tiger salamanders.
-South Block hosts a burrowing owl reintroduction program, and thanks to the efforts of the Burrowing Owl Conservation Society of BC, the charismatic birds can once again be seen here in the summer.
+Small lakes are home to rare species, such as spadefoot toad and tiger salamanders.
+South Block hosts a burrowing owl reintroduction program.
+Thanks to the efforts of the Burrowing Owl Conservation Society of BC, the charismatic birds can once again be seen here in the summer.

 Kit Carr, Sage and Sparrow Conservation Area (Photo by NCC)

-The diverse lands of Kit Carr (protected 2015) include grasslands, dry forests, a 10-acre (4-hectare) lake, aspen forests and gullies.
-All of these ecological systems are under significant threat of development and conversion to agricultural systems in the South Okanagan Similkameen region.
-Kit Carr Lake is a rare and important feature in this region, providing critical habitat for waterfowl and at-risk species such as Great Basin spadefoot, western painted turtle and western tiger salamander.
+The diverse lands of Kit Carr (protected 2015) include grasslands, dry forests, a 4-hectare (10-acre) lake, aspen forests and gullies.
+All of these ecological systems are under significant threat of development and conversion to agricultural systems.
+Kit Carr Lake is a rare and important feature in this region.
+It provides critical habitat for waterfowl and at-risk species such as Great Basin spadefoot, western painted turtle and western tiger salamander.

-Since inaugurating the Sage and Sparrow Conservation Area
+Since creating the Sage and Sparrow Conservation Area in

 Visit Sage and Sparrow